 Mastercard partners with credit card companies to provide consumers and businesses with valuable credit card products.
 Mastercard isn't a credit card issuer itself but instead helps facilitate payments on cards.
 Credit card issuers like Chase, Barclays, Citibank, and Bank of America, as well as some credit unions, rely on the Mastercard network to help ensure consumers and small businesses can have peace of mind with safe and reliable transactions.
 That includes using contactless payment technology and having fraud liability.

 In addition to processing payments, Mastercard also provides benefits on every Mastercard-branded credit card.
-And with nearly 19,000 employees and a net revenue of $16.9 billion in 2019, it’s clear that Mastercard is a large, successful company.
+And with over 33,000 employees and a net revenue of $25.09 billion in 2023, it's clear that Mastercard is a large, successful company.

 What are the different Mastercard credit card tiers?